Yarin35/palindrome_checker_html_js/README.md

 and now sentences:
 Evil is a name of a foeman, as I live.

 Able was I ere I saw Elba.

 Madam, in Eden, I'm Adam.

 A man, a plan, a canal: Panama.

 Mr. Owl ate my metal worm.

 Are we not pure?
 "No sir!"
 Panama's moody Noriega brags.
 "It is garbage!"
 Irony dooms a man—a prisoner up to new era.

 Aibohphobia: The fear of palindromes.

 Sir, I demand, I am a maid named Iris.

 Ma is a nun, as I am.

 Do geese see God?

 Lisa Bonet ate no basil.

 Rats live on no evil star.

 Step on no pets.
-Was it a car or a cat I saw?
-Ma is a nun, as I am.
-Won't lovers revolt now?
-"Don't nod."
-"Rise to vote, sir."
-Evil is a name of a foeman, as I live.
-Sir, I demand, I am a maid named Iris.
-Ma is a nun, as I am.
-Evil is a name of a foeman, as I live.
-Able was I ere I saw Elba.
-Madam, in Eden, I'm Adam.
-A man, a plan, a canal: Panama.
-Mr. Owl ate my metal worm.
-Are we not pure?
-"No sir!"
-Panama's moody Noriega brags.
-"It is garbage!"
-Irony dooms a man—a prisoner up to new era.
-Aibohphobia: The fear of palindromes.
-Sir, I demand, I am a maid named Iris.
-Ma is a nun, as I am.
-Do geese see God?
-Lisa Bonet ate no basil.
-Rats live on no evil star.
-Step on no pets.
-Was it a car or a cat I saw?
-Ma is a nun, as I am.
-Won't lovers revolt now?
-"Don't nod."
-"Rise to vote, sir."
-Evil is a name of a foeman, as I live.
-Sir, I demand, I am a maid named Iris.
-Ma is a nun, as I am.
-Evil is a name of a foeman, as I live.
-Able was I ere I saw Elba.
-Madam, in Eden, I'm Adam.
-A man, a plan, a canal: Panama.
-Mr. Owl ate my metal worm.
-Are we not pure?
-"No sir!"
-Panama's moody Noriega brags.
-"It is garbage!"
-Irony dooms a man—a prisoner up to new era.